-All three river locations show the greatest differences between Alternatives 1, 2, and 3 and the NAA for the cohorts of fry that emerged during the months of April, May, June, and July (Table 11N-28 through Table 11N-30).
+All three river locations show the greatest differences between Alternatives 1, 2, and 3 and the NAA for the cohorts of fry that emerged during the months of April, May, June, and July (Appendix 11N, Table 11N-28 through Table 11N-30).
 The May cohort generally shows the largest differences, and all the May differences are reductions in juvenile stranding, with the largest reduction, 55%, occurring at the Battle Creek location under Alternative 1B in May of Critically Dry Water Years.
-The largest increases in juvenile stranding occur for the April cohort at all three locations, ranging as high as 30% in dry years under Alternatives 1A, 1B and 2 at the Keswick Dam location.
+The largest increases in juvenile stranding occur for the April cohort at all three locations, ranging as high as 30% in Dry Water Years under Alternatives 1A, 1B and 2 at the Keswick Dam location.
 The principal period of stranding vulnerability for fall-run is for cohorts emerging in December through March.
-Few large changes in stranding are expected during this period and Alternatives 1, 2, and 3 are not expected to affect fall-run juvenile stranding (Table N11-28 through Table 11N-30).
+Few large changes in stranding are expected during this period and Alternatives 1, 2, and 3 are not expected to affect fall-run juvenile stranding (Appendix 11N, Table 11N-28 through Table 11N-30).

 Late fall-run.
 The principal period of stranding vulnerability for late fall–run is for fry cohorts emerging in March through June.
 The late fall–run fry cohorts emerging in April, May and June are likely to be affected by the large spring and summer changes in stranding under Alternatives 1, 2, and 3.
 Although large increases and reductions in juvenile stranding are predicted for this period at all three locations, the large reductions are more frequent and larger, on average, than the increases, so Alternatives 1, 2, and 3 are expected, on balance, to have no adverse effect on late fall–run juvenile stranding (Table N11-28 through Table 11N-30).